fluttercommunity/flutter_workmanager/README.md

 Each task must have an **unique name**;
 This allows cancellation of a started task.
-The second parameter is the `String` that will be send to your `callbackDispatcher` function, indicating the task's _type_.
+The second parameter is the `String` that will be sent to your `callbackDispatcher` function, indicating the task's _type_.

 ## Tagging